 Did you see this coming?
 Is your supply chain prepared?
-In this webinar we will address the following:
+In this webinar we addressed the following:

 - Market update Americas – market evolution and EV mobility

-- Understand the EV landscape and EV logistics challenges
+- Understanding the EV landscape and EV logistics challenges

 - How to manage restrictions and regulations for transportation and warehousing